-The Department of Electrical and Computer Engineering at the University of Kentucky invites applications from outstanding candidates in anticipation of multiple tenure track faculty positions at all levels.
-Candidates in all areas of electrical and computer engineering are invited, with particular preference for candidates with research related to Computer Engineering, Manufacturing/Control Systems, Power Systems, and related areas.
+The Department of Electrical and Computer Engineering at the University of Kentucky invites applications from outstanding candidates for one or more tenure track faculty positions.
 Rank and compensation will be based on qualifications.
-Candidates should have a Ph.D. in Electrical Engineering, Computer Engineering, or a related field.
+Outstanding candidates in all areas of electrical and computer engineering are invited, but with preference for candidates with research in or related to Computer Engineering, Power Systems, Manufacturing/Control Systems, and related areas.

 The Electrical and Computer Engineering Department has strong research programs in computational electromagnetics, computer cluster architectures, controls, embedded systems, nanoscience, power systems, multidimensional and multimodal signal processing, and other ECE fields.
 The department encourages cross-area and cross-disciplinary collaborations: the department’s 22 full-time faculty members are actively involved with several multidisciplinary institutes, including the Power and Energy Institute of Kentucky (PEIK), Center for Nanoscale Science and Engineering (CeNSE), the Center for Visualization and Virtual Environments, the Institute for Sustainable Manufacturing (ISM), and the NASA-Kentucky space program.
 Faculty members collaborate with colleagues from across campus, including the College of Medicine, College of Pharmacy, and College of Agriculture, and they partner with entrepreneurs and industry.
 The department seeks faculty candidates that will leverage collaborations to build internationally recognized research programs.